miguelgrinberg/twilio-video-face-detection/README.md

     python3 -m http.server -d public

+And then open the application by navigating to `http://localhost:8000` on your web browser.

-If you just want to play with this without installing anything, [click here!](https://miguelgrinberg.github.io/twilio-video-face-detection/public/)
+If you just want to play with this application without installing anything, [click here!](https://miguelgrinberg.github.io/twilio-video-face-detection/public/)